 A charge off lets lenders know you did not meet the financial obligations with your original creditor and that you still owe a balance on the account.
-See how much you still owe on the account.
+See how much you still owe on the account and how much of it is listed as "past due".
 Can you pay the account in full now?
 If so, contact the creditor and find out how to make payment and how long before the information is corrected on your credit report.